vincehass/Stochastic-Environments-for-Sequential-Decision-Making/Doc/StochSEQ.md

 In the model, this would correspond to processing the input data for each action at each time step, allowing the model to learn the relationships and dependencies between actions over time.

-Certainly!
 Let's break down the time steps in the context of the TFBIND experiment, which involves modeling DNA sequences for binding predictions.
 This example will illustrate how time steps are defined and processed in a typical sequence modeling scenario.

 ### Example Breakdown: TFBIND Experiment (DNA Binding)